aws-samples/data-perimeter-policy-examples/README.md

 4. Tag IAM principals in your accounts that should be excluded from the resource perimeter with the `resource-perimeter-exception` tag key and the value set to `true`.
 This tag key is designed for human users and applications that should be able to access resources that do not belong to your organization.
 5. Tag IAM principals in your accounts that should be excluded from the resource perimeter with the `<service>-resource-perimeter-exception` tag key and the value set to `true`.
 This tag key is designed for human users and applications that should be able to access service specific resources that do not belong to your organization.

-Because the preceding tags are used for authorization, the [data_perimeter_governance_policy](service_control_policies/data_perimeter_governance_policy.json) SCP example includes a statement to protect these tags from unauthorized changes.
-In the `data_perimeter_governance_policy` example, only principals with the `team` tag and the value set to `admin` will be able to apply and modify these tags.
+Because the preceding tags are used for authorization, the [data_perimeter_governance_policy_1](service_control_policies/data_perimeter_governance_policy_1.json) SCP example includes a statement to protect these tags from unauthorized changes.
+In the `data_perimeter_governance_policy_1` example, only principals with the `team` tag and the value set to `admin` will be able to apply and modify these tags.
 You can modify the example policies based on the tagging strategy and governance adopted in your organization.

 Note that if you are using [AWS Control Tower](https://aws.amazon.com/controltower/) to centrally manage and govern your accounts, you might also need to exclude [AWSControlTowerExecution and other roles](https://docs.aws.amazon.com/controltower/latest/userguide/roles-how.html) that the service uses to manage accounts on your behalf.